Freakyab/CodeExchange/README.md

 # CodeExchange

-CodeExchange is a platform for sharing code among people and saving it indefinitely.
-It uses [Editor.js](https://editorjs.io/) for content editing and is built with [Next.js](https://nextjs.org/).
+CodeExchange is a collaborative platform for sharing, storing, and discovering code snippets.
+The platform is built with [Next.js](https://nextjs.org/) and uses the [Editor.js](https://editorjs.io/) for content editing.

 Visit the website: [CodeExchange Website](https://codeexchange.vercel.app/)

-# What's New in CodeExchange v1.7
+# What's New in CodeExchange v1.9

-In CodeExchange version 1.7, we are excited to introduce several new features and improvements that enhance the overall user experience.
-Here's a detailed breakdown of what you can expect:
+In CodeExchange version 1.9, we are thrilled to introduce exciting updates and new features that elevate the coding experience.
+Here's a comprehensive overview of the latest enhancements:

 ## Copy to Clipboard

-We've added a convenient "Copy to Clipboard" feature.
-With a simple click, you can easily copy code snippets to your clipboard, making it effortless to integrate them into your own projects or share them with others.
+The "Copy to Clipboard" feature is still available, allowing you to effortlessly copy code snippets with a simple click for seamless integration into your projects or easy sharing.

 ## Download Code as TXT

-Another useful addition is the ability to download code snippets in a text format (e.g., .txt).
-This feature allows you to save code for offline use or future reference.
-It's a handy option for archiving code you find valuable.
+Our "Download Code as TXT" feature remains intact, enabling you to save code snippets in a text format (.txt) for offline use or future reference.

+## New Features

+### 1. Personal and Private Codespace

+Introducing personal and private codespaces!
+Now you can create your own codespace that is private and non-editable by others.
+This feature provides a secure and personalized environment for your code snippets.

+### 2. Google OAuth Login

+We've added Google OAuth login for a more convenient and secure authentication process.
+You can now log in using your Google account, simplifying the user experience.

+### 3. Accounts for Enhanced Collaboration

+With user accounts, you can create and manage your personal codespaces.
+This feature facilitates collaboration by allowing users to have non-editable access to specific codespaces.

-## Tech Stack
+## Tech Stack Update

-We have expanded our technology stack to provide even better performance and features.
-CodeExchange now utilizes the following technologies:
+Our technology stack has been expanded and improved to enhance performance and provide additional features.
+CodeExchange now incorporates the following technologies:

-- **MongoDB**: We've integrated MongoDB for efficient data storage and retrieval.
+- **MongoDB**: Efficient data storage and retrieval.

-- **Next.js**: Our platform continues to be built on Next.js for enhanced performance and responsiveness.
+- **Next.js**: Ensures enhanced performance and responsiveness.

-- **Express**: Express.js is used to handle backend functionalities, enhancing the overall speed and reliability of CodeExchange.
+- **Express**: Manages backend functionalities for improved speed and reliability.

-## Features and Information

-- **Code Sharing**: Share and discover code snippets.
-- **Data Permanence**: Code shared on CodeExchange is saved indefinitely.
+- **Motion.js**: Added for enhanced motion and animations.
+- **Google OAuth**: Integrated for secure and convenient user authentication.

 ## Usage

-To use CodeExchange, simply visit the [website](https://codeexchange.vercel.app/).
-You can explore and search for code snippets, submit your own code, and collaborate with other users.
+To explore the latest features of CodeExchange, visit the [website](https://codeexchange.vercel.app/).
+You can discover, share, and collaborate on code snippets with the added benefits of personal and private codespaces.

-The website is hosted on [Vercel](https://vercel.com/), providing a seamless and reliable user experience.
+The website is hosted on [Vercel](https://vercel.com/) for a seamless and reliable user experience.

-We are committed to improving your coding experience, and we welcome your feedback and suggestions.
-If you have any questions or need support, please don't hesitate to contact us through the website or via email at [your@email.com].

-Happy coding with CodeExchange v1.7!
+Happy coding with CodeExchange v1.9!